SohamChattopadhyayEE/SalmonFish_disease_detection/README.md

     - Spectrograms are extracted from three different filtration levels of the original signal.
 - #### Classification
     - For classification, 4 differents algorithms are chosen.
 Three among them are classical machine learning classifiers, such as SVM, KNN and MLP, and one is a shalow deep learning model called [LightOCT](https://www.osapublishing.org/boe/fulltext.cfm?uri=boe-11-9-5017&id=434402 "Link to the paper of LightOCT").
 Among the aforementioned 8 features, first 7 are used for the machine learning based models and the last one, that is the spectrogram is used for the LightOCT.

+## Dependencies and packages
+The entire code is in Python language.
+Therefore Python is the primary necessity to run the project.
+Following are the Python packages used in this project and should be installed in the system to run the codes.
+- `sklearn`
+- `matplotlib`
+- `numpy`
+- `pandas`
+- `scipy`
+- `pytorch`

+These packages can be installed in the local system by the command `pip install --package`.